Training Fair Models in Federated Learning without Data Privacy Infringement: Related Works

 There is a rich body of literature on federated learning.
-Please see \cite{yang2019federated, kairouz2019advances} for excellent surveys.
+Please see~\cite{kairouz2021advances} and~\cite{yang2019federated} for excellent surveys.
 Here, we focus on connecting fair models and federated learning.

-The classical federated learning methods~\cite{mcmahan2017communication, chen2017distributed, wang2020federated, huang2020personalized, yang2019federated} are mostly designed to protect privacy instead of training fair models.
-A straight-forward extension to train fair models is to apply fairness constraints locally on each participating party.
-However, as discussed later in Subsection~\ref{sec:tfem}, this leads to an inferior fairness performance due to the inaccurate model fairness measurements computed locally on each participating party.
+The classical federated learning methods~\cite{mcmahan2017communication,chen2017distributed,wang2020federated,huang2021personalized,yang2019federated} are mostly designed to protect privacy instead of training fair models.
+A straightforward extension to training fair models is to apply fairness constraints locally on each participating party.
+However, as discussed later in Section~\ref{sec:tfem}, since the local fairness on each party does not provide any guarantee of global fairness on all parties, this leads to an inferior fairness performance due to the inaccurate model fairness measures computed locally on each participating party.

-The AgnosticFair method~\cite{du2020fairness} attempts to train fair models that adapts well on unknown testing data by assigning a reweighing value on each training data instance in both the loss function and the fairness constraint.
-However, it cannot fully protect data privacy because learning the reweighing values needs strong prior knowledge on the data distribution and also requires sensitive information that leaks the data distribution of every participating party.

-Mohri et al.~\cite{mohri2019agnostic} induce a weak notion of fairness for machine learning models as a side product by minimizing the maximum training loss incurred on the protected classes.
-However, this only mitigates the training procedure bias but cannot guarantee a good fairness of trained models~\cite{mohri2019agnostic}.

-\nop{ attempts to train fair models in a federated learning framework by converting a fairness measurement, named demographic parity~\cite{calders2009building}, into a surrogate fairness constraint.
-As mentioned earlier, the fairness performance is limited by the approximation error. }